 Games draw the College together.
 The Rawson Cup, founded 1906, is the premier award for intercollegiate men’s sport, with competitions in rowing, rugby, cricket, tennis, athletics, swimming, soccer and basketball, running through the year.
 Over the past fifteen years Paul’s has done best at rowing and tennis, and more recently basketball, but first or second place has happened lately in every sport.

 The St Paul’s College Mummers (with actors also from The Women’s College) is the oldest drama club in the University.
-Paul’s also has a unique record in intercoll debating, while the Asimus Medal for Oratory is a top College award.
+Paul’s also has a strong record in intercoll debating, while the Asimus Medal for Oratory is a top College award.
 The intercoll Palladian Cup draws such talents to the fore, and ongoing student effort makes them central to our own internal life.